By Dawn Parry

 grow up, erroneously believing negative things about themselves?

-is in line with our beliefs and filters out anything which does not fit our picture
+which is in line with our beliefs and filters out anything which does not fit our

-of life.
-Consequently we often hear negative comments about ourselves whilst simultaneously
+picture of life.
+Consequently we often hear negative comments about ourselves whilst

-to get what we expect out of life.
-A negative belief structure can make us less
+tend to get what we expect out of life.
+A negative belief structure can make us

 But the good news is this: we always have the opportunity to revisit, challenge